rachelwarnock/BDMM-Prime-for-macroevolution/README.md

 The migration rate can be interpreted as the rate of change between types (in our case, the migration between geographic areas).
 We'll estimate this parameter and allow it to vary over time (see below).

-The birth rate among demes is the rate at which individuals in deme {% i %} give birth to individuals in deme {% j %}, such that new births in {% j %} will be proportional to the number of individuals in {% i %}.
+The birth rate among demes is the rate at which individuals in deme {% eqinline i %} give birth to individuals in deme {% eqinline j %}, such that new births in {% eqinline j %} will be proportional to the number of individuals in {% eqinline i %}.
 This parameter doesn't have an analogous meaning in our macroevolutionary context, so we'll simply fix this parameter to zero.

 > Double click on the box for **Birth Rate Among Demes** next to **ALL** and enter **0.0**.